-Impairment of goodwill

-The Group has goodwill arising from its acquisition of Concepcion-Otis Philippines, Inc. (COPI) in 2014 and its acquisition of Teko Solutions Asia, Inc. (Teko) in 2018.
-Under PFRS, the amount of goodwill is required to be tested annually for impairment.
-This annual impairment test was significant to our audit since the related goodwill amounting to P802.362 million as at December 31, 2019 is material to the consolidated financial statements.
-In addition, management's assessment process is complex and is based on management judgment and assumptions, specifically average revenue growth rate and pre-tax adjusted discount rate, which are affected by expected future market or economic conditions.

-Note 28.2.1 to the financial statements presents management's disclosures on the judgments and estimates applied in assessing impairment of goodwill.
+KAM How our audit addressed the KAM Impairment of goodwill We evaluated the appropriateness of the work performed by management's third party valuation The Group has goodwill arising from its expert to assist us in evaluating the assumptions and acquisition of Concepcion-Otis Philippines, methodologies used in management's valuation.
+We Inc. (COPI) in 2014 and its acquisition of involved our internal expert in validating the Teko Solutions Asia, Inc. (Teko) in 2018. methodology and assumptions adopted by Under PFRS, the amount of goodwill is management.
+We found the methodology used in required to be tested annually for valuation to be consistent with those used in the impairment.
+This annual impairment test industry and with prior periods.
+The procedures was significant to our audit since the related performed to assess the reasonableness of goodwill amounting to P802.362 million as management's assumptions include, among others, at December 31, 2019 is material to the the following: consolidated financial statements.
+In addition, management's assessment process Forecasted revenue growth is complex and is based on management We compared the average historical increase in judgment and assumptions, specifically revenue from actual past results of operations average revenue growth rate and pre-tax and growth rate of the elevator and escalator adjusted discount rate, which are affected by industry.
+We have also assessed revenue growth expected future market or economic based on the Company's ongoing projects and conditions. projects commencing in 2020.
+Based on this work, we found the assumptions used to be Note 28.2.1 to the financial statements aligned with historical experience and industry presents management's disclosures on the outlook. judgments and estimates applied in assessing impairment of goodwill.